 A new habit should be easy

-The reason for that is that if that changing your behavior really takes time.
+The reason for that is that changing your behavior really takes time.
 You are not going to build your new habit overnight.
 Although… A study published in 2010 in the European Journal of Social Psychology showed that some people were able to pick up on a new simple habit quite fast: it only took them 18 days.
 But other participants went slower, just a bit: it took them as long as 254 days!
-So you can see that there’s a quite a bit of variation, with an average of 66 days.
+So you can see that there’s quite a bit of variation, with an average of 66 days.

 Start small… oh well, first ‘start’

 But hold on!
 Before we talk about engraining a habit, let’s first talk about starting that new habit.
-Because if you don’t get of the couch to make it to your bed on time, you will never be able to practice a better sleep routine.
+Because if you don’t get off the couch to make it to your bed on time, you will never be able to practice a better sleep routine.

-The way to do that is to make it real easy, so you won’t hesitate to start them.
+The way to do that is to make it really easy, so you won’t hesitate to start them.
 Simply look at the smallest possible change you can accomplish without experiencing any resistance.
-So start with setting an alarm around the time you normally go to bed, even is that is really late.
+So start with setting an alarm around the time you normally go to bed, even if that is really late.
 And now chomp off 5 minutes.
-If you normally go to bed around 2 AM, now aim for 1.55 and slowly work you way down from there.
+If you normally go to bed around 2 AM, now aim for 1.55 and slowly work your way down from there.
 Same with exercising and any other resolution you might have: start small and first establish a new routine.
 Then build on it, step by step.